COSC310-Team12/ToDoList/README.md

 - used the Skydoves open-source library to add a context menu when the user clicks the three dots on a task.
 This feature improves the effectiveness of our app by reducing the number of steps users have to complete to perform common tasks.
 <img src="https://user-images.githubusercontent.com/77898527/200717248-8847e1d4-6115-4310-9fd0-512885bbe4ea.png" alt="contextMenu" width="100"/>

-#### App notifications and email notifications - New feature 3
+#### App notifications - New feature 3
-- ⚠️⚠️⚠️⚠️⚠️ Need to add info here ⚠️⚠️⚠️⚠️⚠️
+- ️The user can now setup to receive notifications if a certain task is due soon or overdue.
+This implementation uses the open-source android library Notification & Notification Manager to create pop-up notifications & lock screen notifications.
+This provides meaningful warnings & information to our users allowing them to complete their objectives in a timely manner.

 ## Compiling our code
 There are two ways to compile our code: